hnaether-c8y/cumulocity-device-enrolment-plugin/README.md

-# Cumulocity Asset Properties Widget Plugin
+# Cumulocity Device Enrolment Widget Plugin

 The device enrolment widget is used to display device enrolment codes provided by the [c8y-token-syner](https://github.com/reubenmiller/c8y-token-syner) microservice.